BENIN OBJECTS, NIGERIA

-Although similar to many older works, the pieces below are 20th C. and were probably made to be sold.
+Although similar in style to many older works, the pieces below are 20th C. and were made to be soldin bronzes are very rare.

 Object 3